-Today we still rely on an old-timer, fiberglass batt insulation that's made from spun glass fibers.
-But if you're looking for a star player on the insulation team, a standout with qualities that other types of insulation can't touch, it's got to be spray foam.
-More specifically, we're talking about closed-cell polyurethane spray foam.
+Some homes still rely on an old, fiberglass batt insulation that's made from spun glass fibers.
+But if you're looking for a star player on the insulation team, a standout with qualities that other types of insulation can't touch, it's got to be spray foam insulation.
+More specifically, we're talking about closed-cell polyurethane spray foam insulation.

-R value.
-Poly spray foam has a higher R-value per inch than any other commonly used insulation — R-6.2 or higher, depending on the formulation.
+R-value: Poly spray foam insulation has a higher R-value per inch than any other commonly used insulation — R-6.2 or higher.

-1-part foam: You've seen and probably used this type of spray foam, which comes in pressurized cans that are sold at home centers and hardware stores under brand names like GREAT STUFF™.
-This single-component foam is super-sticky, and expands at different rates (depending on the type you buy) immediately after application.
-Since it seals gaps as well as insulates, this product is often referred to as an "insulating foam sealant."
+1-part foam: This single-component foam is super-sticky and expands at different rates immediately after application.
+Since it seals gaps and insulates, this product is often referred to as an "insulating foam sealant."

-2-part foam: To insulate an entire basement or attic with spray foam, contractors use 2-part polyurethane foam that comes in a pair of pressurized metal containers.
-When both components (resin and a catalyst) are mixed together at the nozzle, a foaming chemical reaction takes place that causes the material to expand.
+2-part foam: To insulate an entire basement or attic with spray foam, contractors use a 2-part polyurethane foam that comes in a pair of pressurized metal containers.
+When both components are mixed together at the nozzle, a foaming chemical reaction takes place that causes the material to expand.

 A versatile energy-saver.
-2-part spray foam expands after it's applied, creating an effective thermal and moisture barrier.
-Thanks to its unique properties, it can be used to solve comfort & energy problems in many parts of the house.
+2-part spray foam insulation expands after it's applied, creating an effective thermal and moisture barrier.
+Thanks to its unique properties, it can be used to solve comfort and energy problems.

-Oftentimes, spray foam can also be wasted and get messy -- but our fully trained specialists know how to get the job done well the first time!
+Oftentimes, contractors can waste spray foam or create a mess — but our fully trained specialists know how to get the job done right the first time!

-Temperature sensitive: Cold temperatures affect the chemistry that causes the foaming action.
-It's critical to keep spray foam cans or two-part foam canisters within a specific temperature range for successful application.
+Temperature sensitive: Cold temperatures affect the foaming action.
+It's critical to keep spray foam cans or two-part foam canisters within a specific temperature for a successful application.

 We also offer a comprehensive home energy audit to diagnose the major contributors to your home's energy issues.